 The following schedule provides a summary of the assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position of the School.
-At the end of the fiscal year 2021, the School is able to report positive balances in all categories of net position with the exception of unrestricted net position.
+At the end of the fiscal year 2021, the School is able to report positive balances in all categories of net position, and for the government as a whole.